An OpenDocument to sphinx converter.

 At least one file, “index.rst”, will be written.
 Depending on the document content, additional rst files may be generated (see next chapter).

-Images are extracted and put together in a “images” directory inside the targetdir.
+Images are extracted and put together in an “images” directory inside the targetdir.

 The following rules will be applied to particulary styles when converting an .odt file.
 The style names are case-insensitive.

 “Title” (in any language) : becomes the main document title (underlined with ‘=’).

 “Title 1” : Creates a new page named after the title, and becomes this page main title (underlined with ‘=’).
 A reference to this file is inserted in a .. toctree directive of the index.rst file.